Faseway/GameLibrary/README.md

 ﻿# GameLibrary

 Open source game library for indie games.
+Its based on the Microsoft Xna Framework.

 ### Features